 As a song yet to make The 143 goes: Woah-oh!
 We’re halfway there.

 The random order in which the songs are formalised keeps me interested.
 I started with ABC because so does the alphabet, but I never know which song will be next.
 I shuffle The 143 playlist into my ears on a near-daily basis and often make a mental note (never a physical one) to enter that song next.
-I’ve been promising to write about Rockit by Herbie Hancock for a couple of weeks, but it’s been queue-jumped by Blondie and the Waterboys.
+At time of typing, I’ve been promising to write about Rockit by Herbie Hancock for a couple of weeks, but it’s been queue-jumped by Blondie and the Waterboys.
 Why?
 I don’t know.
-Maybe because I saw Blondie doing Sunday Girl on an old 1979 Top Of The Pops and their preeminence caught my imagination.
+Maybe because I saw Blondie doing Sunday Girl on an old 1979 Top Of The Pops on BBC Four and their preeminence caught my imagination.
 I chanced upon The Best Of The Waterboys while actually rummaging in a box for Fuzzy Logic (which I couldn’t find).
-I uploaded it, and in doing so realised I’d made a howling omission from my playlist and into the mix went The Whole Of The Moon.
+I uploaded it, and in doing so realised I’d made a howling omission from my playlist and into the collage went The Whole Of The Moon.

 Before I enter my choice from an artist with a large repertoire – such as, recently, Echo & The Bunnymen or the Velvet Underground – I go into roadtest mode and take a joyous spin through their greatest hits.
 I spent two days listening to the Bunnymen, and The Killing Moon, my visceral first choice, proved unassailable, despite strong opposition from The Puppet and All My Colours.
 I did not, and do not, take these decisions lightly.
 This project sort of doesn’t matter but at the same really does.

 It would seem crude to divide The 143 into genres.
 Also, genres bleed into one another and are not scientific.
 I suppose somebody could turn it into a pie chart with segments for nationality, or skin colour, or gender, but I’m not sure such segregation will enlighten.
-I don’t look at the list and think, Hmmm, needs a touch more soul.
-In any case, soul comes in many different colours.
+I don’t look at the list and think, hmmm, needs a touch more soul.
+In any case, soul comes in many colours.

 Observations: I find I’m struggling with newer songs going in.
 Has a song released in 2003 like Hey Ya! been around the block enough times to qualify for an “all-time” list?
 And if it has, what about Happy, which I heard for the first time in 2014 and instantly fell in love with?
 These are the issues that vex me, but we’ll work it out in the end.
-It’s amazing how many times I’ve considered jettisoning The Look by Metronomy in favour of something a little more established and then listened to it and changed my mind.
+It’s amazing how many times I’ve considered jettisoning The Look by Metronomy in favour of something a little more established and then listened to it again and changed my mind.